 Every year, ~200,000 candidates apply to McKinsey, but only ~2,000 of them end up getting an offer.
 That's a 1% success rate.
 Candidates usually don't know this, but the most competitive step in the recruiting process is the cover letter and resume screening.
 That's where more than 60% of candidates get eliminated.

 So how do you do it?
-How do you craft a resume that gets you interviews at McKinsey, BCG and Bain?
-You probably already have a resume.
-But how do you make sure they work with consulting firms?
+How do you craft a management consultant resume that gets you interviews at McKinsey, BCG and Bain?
+You probably already have a CV.
+But how do you make sure it works with top consulting firms?

 Because here is the thing.
-Consulting resumes are actually VERY different to CVs for other jobs.
+Consultant resumes are actually VERY different to CVs for other professions.
 So, let's step through the consulting resume basics and writing tips you should be aware of.
-And let's also review a CV sample that landed interviews with McKinsey, BCG and Bain.
+You can review CV samples that landed interviews with McKinsey, BCG and Bain.

-Part 1: What top consulting firms look for?
+Part 1: What do top management consulting firms look for?

 The first step towards crafting a consulting resume that will get you multiple interviews is to understand what top consulting firms are actually looking for.